-At Northern Arizona University, our students and faculty look for answers to some of our most compelling environmental challenges.
+At Northern Arizona University, our faculty and students look for answers to some of our most compelling environmental challenges—together.

-One of these challenges is protecting and preserving the region’s scarce groundwater supplies during a prolonged drought.
-Natalie Jones, graduate student in NAU’s School of Earth and Sustainability, conducts hydrogeology research in the Grand Canyon under the mentorship of her advisor, hydrogeologist and ecohydrologist Abe Springer.
-Jones led a study of Roaring Springs, Grand Canyon National Park’s only source of water, in collaboration with researchers at Grand Canyon National Park, Nez Perce-Clearwater National Forests, and the Kentucky Geological Survey at the University of Kentucky.
-Her research provides better information to water managers to protect the Grand Canyon’s water resources.
+One of these initiatives is protecting and preserving the region’s scarce groundwater supplies during a prolonged drought.
+Natalie Jones, a graduate student in NAU’s School of Earth and Sustainability, conducts hydrogeology research in the Grand Canyon under the mentorship of her advisor, hydrogeologist and ecohydrologist Abe Springer.
+Jones led a study on Roaring Springs, the Grand Canyon National Park’s only source of water, in collaboration with researchers at the park, Nez Perce-Clearwater National Forests, and the Kentucky Geological Survey at the University of Kentucky.
+Her research provides better information to water managers, enabling them to protect the Grand Canyon’s water resources.

 “These springs and streams support diverse ecosystems, and many hikers and wildlife rely on them for survival,” Jones said.
 “This research helps narrow down where these water sources are coming from and could help us better protect them in the future.”

 As an undergraduate student, Geology major Cecily Combs had the opportunity to work on one of the region’s most significant forestry projects of this century—the Four Forest Restoration Initiative (4FRI)—as a researcher for Springer.
 4FRI is designed to increase biodiversity and make southwestern forests more resilient.